Separable commutative algebras and Galois theory in stable homotopy theories: The stable module category for finite groups of p -rank one

 We remind the reader of the computation of the Balmer spectrum of the stable module category.
 Let $k$ be a field of characteristic $p>0$ and let $G$ be a finite group.
 Let $H^\bullet(G;k)$ denote the commutative ring $H^*(G;k)$ if $p=2$, and $H^{\mathrm{even}}(G;k)$ otherwise, and write $\CV_G$ for the projective support variety $\mathrm{Proj}(H^\bullet(BG;k))$.
 Note that $\CV_G$ is Noetherian since $H^\bullet(G;k)$ is so~\cite{Benson}*{Corollary 4.2.2}.

 \begin{theorem}[{\cite{BCR1997}*{Theorem 3.4}}] There is a homeomorphism $\Spc(\stmod(G;k))\simeq \CV_G$. \end{theorem}

 We next need a group-theoretical observation about finite groups of $p$-rank one.
 Recall that the $p$-rank of a finite group $G$ is the the largest integer $n$ such that $G$ has an elementary abelian subgroup of order $p^n$.
-We recall the following classification result.
+We recall the following classification result, see for instance ~\cite{Gorenstein}*{Sec.
+5.4, Thm.
+4.10}.

 \begin{lemma} Let $G$ be a finite group of $p$-rank one and let $G_p\subseteq G$ be a Sylow $p$-subgroup.
 Then either $G_p$ is cyclic, or $p=2$ and $G_p$ is a generalized quaternion group.
 Furthermore, all maximal elementary abelian $p$-subgroups of $G$ are conjugate. \end{lemma}